Testing for Network and Spatial Autocorrelation

 \section{Abstract}

 Testing for dependence has been a well-established component of spatial statistical analyses for decades.
 In particular, several popular test statistics have desirable properties for testing for the presence of spatial autocorrelation in continuous variables.
 In this paper we propose two contributions to the literature on tests for autocorrelation.
 First, we propose a new test for autocorrelation in categorical variables.
 While some methods currently exist for assessing spatial autocorrelation in categorical variables, the most popular method is unwieldy, somewhat ad hoc, and fails to provide grounds for a single omnibus test.
-Second, we discuss the importance of testing for autocorrelation in network, rather than spatial, data, motivated by applications in social network data.
-We demonstrate that existing tests for autocorrelation in spatial data for continuous variables and our new test for categorical variables can both be used in the spatial and network setting. \keywords{Social networks, Statistical dependence, Spatial autocorrelation, Peer effects}
+Second, we discuss the importance of testing for autocorrelation in data sampled from the nodes of a network, motivated by social network applications.
+We demonstrate that our proposed statistic for categorical variables can both be used in the spatial and network setting. \keywords{Social networks, Statistical dependence, Spatial autocorrelation, Peer effects}